elusivecodes/FrostDateTime/README.md

 **Set Day**

-Set the day of the week in current timezone.
+Set the day of the week in current timeZone.

 - `day` is a number representing the day of the week (between *0* and *6*).